quantsingularity/RiskOptimizer/README.md

 ## Future Enhancements

 1. **Integration with Third-Party APIs**:
-   - Add APIs for real-time market data from sources like Bloomberg or CoinGecko.
+   - Add APIs for real-time market data from sources like Bloomberg or CoinGecko
+   - Integrate with major brokerage platforms for automated trading

 2. **Mobile App Development**:
-   - Create a mobile-friendly version for on-the-go portfolio management.
+   - Create a mobile-friendly version for on-the-go portfolio management
+   - Implement push notifications for risk alerts and market opportunities

 3. **Social Portfolio Sharing**:
-   - Allow users to share and collaborate on portfolio strategies.
+   - Allow users to share and collaborate on portfolio strategies
+   - Implement a leaderboard for top-performing portfolios

+4. **Advanced AI Features**:
+   - Implement deep reinforcement learning for adaptive portfolio management
+   - Develop explainable AI features to help users understand recommendations

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.